Home > Wine and Gastronomy along the Douro Valley

 There is plenty of opportunity to enjoy the fruits of the land too, as you’ll taste wine, olive oil, and some of the finest local cuisine at typical quintas (estates) along the way.
 At night, you’ll rest well at specially selected accommodations (including a traditional olive oil estate); ensuring that your bike tour is unforgettable from start to finish, much like the Douro Valley itself.

-Our local representative will meet you at Porto Airport for a briefing and transfer to the easternmost point of your cycling holiday -- Miranda do Douro.
+Our local representative will meet you at 2 pm at Porto Airport for a briefing and transfer to the easternmost point of your cycling holiday -- Miranda do Douro.
 Enjoy the beautiful scenery along the way -- the landscape of the Douro River Canyon and its cliffs towering over 200 meters (656 ft) are sure to have you forgetting about your jet lag!

 Isolated for centuries from the rest of Portugal, Miranda do Douro has its own distinct culture, with the ancestral ways kept alive in its customs, language, and even its cuisine.
 Explore the town’s old quarter (dating back to the Middle Ages), and if you’re up for it, a traditional meal of Posta à Mirandesa (a heavy thick steak) and a glass of the region’s high-alcohol wine will have you feeling right at home.

 Rise, shine, and cycle!
 For your first day of riding, you’ll be winding through the Douro International Natural Park, a gentle highland plateau known for its wilderness and picturesque landscapes.
 Keep your eyes peeled as you cycle along this quiet expanse; wild boar, the occasional Iberian wolf, and over 170 bird species (including rare Egyptian vultures) call this park home.
 In Sendim, you’ll find thriving local artisanship near the church, and a delightful rural charm.
 You will be accommodated in a small typical hotel.